‘Love and Hip Hop New York’: Amina Buddafly Not Ready To Divorce Peter Gunz, Says Yandy Smith Storyline Is Boring

 A photo posted by Amina Pankey (@aminabuddafly) on

 Will Amina Buddafly be showing up in an upcoming season of Love and Hip Hop Hollywood?
 Considering that she moved to Los Angeles and has been making music there, Amina is a better fit for LHHH than Rich Dollaz ever was and even he did a season on the West Coast.
-Amina said that nothing is set in stone yet and it sounds like she hasn’t been offered a spot in that cast either but she is friends with a few of the women on the show including Moniece, Nia Riley, and Teairra Marie so she might pop up in a few episodes and wouldn’t be opposed to making appearances.
+Amina said that nothing is set in stone yet, and it sounds like she hasn’t been offered a spot in that cast either.
+However, she is friends with a few of the women on the show, including Moniece, Nia Riley, and Teairra Marie, so she might pop up in a few episodes and wouldn’t be opposed to making appearances.
 She isn’t ready to date someone new in order to get on the show, though.

 Amina Buddafly also commented on the other major storylines that have been featured on Love and Hip Hop Hollywood Season 7.
-Yandy Smith and the neverending drama with Mendeecees Harris’ other baby mamas Samantha and Erika are boring according to Amina.
-Week after week Yandy has been either dealing with the drama caused by Samantha and Erika or confronting them about it.
-The most recent episode of LHHNY is the first time that Yandy was featured and it wasn’t about not being legally married to Mendeecees or his exes stirring up trouble.
+Yandy Smith and the neverending drama with Mendeecees Harris’ other baby mamas Samantha and Erika are boring, according to Amina.
+Week after week, Yandy has been either dealing with the drama caused by Samantha and Erika or confronting them about it.
+The most recent episode of LHHNY is the first time that Yandy was featured, and it wasn’t about not being legally married to Mendeecees or his exes stirring up trouble.

 Trying to work out while in the park with my kids but it ain't happening ????… can't be mad though, it's much more fun seeing them happy ❣️